debops/debops/docs/introduction.rst

 Introduction
 ============

-The ``debops.contrib-btrfs`` Ansible role allows you manage your Btrfs.
+The ``debops-contrib.btrfs`` Ansible role allows you manage your Btrfs.
 Currently the role supports management of Btrfs subvolumes.
 More can be implemented as needed.